 This tool also comes with performance, fault, and availability monitoring.
 You can conduct cross-stack network correlation and hop-by-hop network path analysis.
 The dashboard itself is customizable, so you can tweak it to suit your needs and preferences.
 What’s more, the straightforward visual display makes it user-friendly.

-NPM also gives you insight into data associated with client connections to Wi-Fi access points, including MAC addresses and IP addresses.
-A fully functional 30-day free trial is available, if you want to give NPM a try.
+A fully functional thirty-day free trial is available if you want to give NPM a try.

-Ekahau HeatMapper is a very simple tool, which is both a benefit and a disadvantage, because some users may find it too simplistic.
-If you want sophisticated features, then you may want to consider an alternative tool.
+Ekahau Heatmapper is a very simple tool, which is both a benefit and a disadvantage because some users may find it too simplistic.
+If you want sophisticated features, you may want to consider an alternative.
 If you prioritize ease of use, however, then Ekahau may be for you.
-It doesn’t have a massive range of functionalities, which is worth bearing in mind, but the utilities it offers are well-designed.
+It doesn’t have a massive range of functionalities, which is worth bearing in mind, but the utilities it does offer are well designed.

 Generating a heat map couldn’t be much easier.
 Just import a file representing your office or home layout, then walk around the space with the laptop Ekahau is installed on to survey the area.
 The tool will automatically generate the map, plotting signal strengths directly onto the map of your area.

-This Wi-Fi heat map tool can be upgraded to Ekahau Pro, which is an enterprise Wi-Fi organization, planning, and site survey application.
+This Wi-Fi heat map tool can be upgraded to Ekahau Pro, which is an enterprise Wi-Fi planning, organization, and site survey application.
 The requirements are fairly minimal.
-All you’ll need is 1GB RAM, 2GB hard disk space, 1GHz processor, and a Wi-Fi (WLAN) adapter.
+All you’ll need is 1GB RAM, 2GB hard disk space, a 1GHz processor, and a Wi-Fi (WLAN) adapter.

-This tool specializes in giving you visibility of the access point or Wi-Fi router used by your home and neighbors.
-You can visualize Wi-Fi channels in 5Ghz and 2.4Ghzs, and view a range of access points, including smartphones, laptops, and APs.
+Acrylic Wi-Fi specializes in giving you visibility of the access point or Wi-Fi router used by your home and neighbors.
+You can visualize Wi-Fi channels in 5Ghz and 2.4Ghz and view a range of access points, including smartphones, laptops, and access points (APs).
 The free version of this program is Windows 10 compatible.
 If this version doesn’t suit your needs, you can upgrade to the more versatile paid alternative.